 Tier III:Large Quantity Generators (LQG) (generates > greater than or equal to 200 lbs. per month)

 Hospitals, biotechnology companies, dialysis units, laboratories, corporate MOBs, skilled nursing facility surgery centers, research laboratories, and urgent care centers

 LQGs pay an annual fee and are inspected annually

 Additional or supplemental fee categories are:

-An account will be created (1-2 weeks) after registration forms have been submitted.
-This will prompt your unannounced initial inspection (1-2 weeks after account created) during which your compliance will be assessed and your fee category and Tier assignment will be finalized.
+An account will be created 1-2 weeks after registration forms are submitted.
+A form submittal will prompt an unannounced initial inspection 1-2 weeks after an account is created where compliance is assessed, and fee category and Tier assignment are finalized.
 The first fee invoice and permit will be mailed post inspection.

 If you have any questions, please contact the Medical Waste Program Specialist, Darrell Cullen at email@example.com or (650) 372-6200.